Emergency exit protection (FWS) - safety that saves lives and protects property

 Escape routes for personal safety

 Frequent flyers know it off by heart.
 Before each flight, the cabin crew point out the two light strips on the floor of the cabin which indicate the route to the emergency exits.
-Conversely, escape and rescue plans in buildings require an active approach.
+Conversely, escape and rescue plans in buildings call for an active approach.

 Flight as a human reaction to acute danger